 While we can’t necessarily credit corn dogs as the secret to her youthful appearance, she loves a good corn dog, and eats them as often as she can, especially when performing at a state fair.

 “Everybody knows when I pull up to a state fair, we got to have a [designated] corn dog getter, McEntire said (via radio station Froggy 99.9).
 “And they get it, and when I get into the car, headed out . . .
 I’ve got all the corn dogs with mustard and ketchup.”

 3. Her family is very musical.

 McEntire comes by her love of singing honestly.
-Her mother, Jacqueline, also wanted to be a singer, but chose to become a school teacher instead.
+Her late mother, Jacqueline, also wanted to be a singer, but chose to become a school teacher instead.
 Still, she instilled her love of music into her four children, who would harmonize together on road trips to their father’s rodeo competitions.
 Eventually, McEntire and two of her siblings, Pake and Susie, started a group The Singing McEntires, and performed across the state of Oklahoma.
 Although not as successful as their sister, both Pake and Susie also later launched solo careers as well.

 4. She comes from a long line of rodeo stars.

 Both McEntire’s father and grandfather won numerous awards as champion steer ropers, and McEntire herself was quite proficient as well.
 Ultimately though, music won out, although she has the rodeo to thank for her career in country music.
 She was discovered by artist Red Steagall, while singing the National Anthem at the National Finals Rodeo in Oklahoma City, who encouraged her to pursue music full-time.

 5. Her first husband was a rodeo star.

 McEntire was married for 11 years to steer wrestling champion, Charlie Battles.
 Although they did not have children, he had two children from a previous marriage.
 After divorcing Battles, McEntire made the permanent move to Nashville.